computology/packagecloud-maven-importer/README.md

 ## How it works

-packagecloud maven importer builds a database of supported artifacts found at `--maven-repository-path`, then tries to upload them all one by one.
+packagecloud Maven Importer builds a database of supported artifacts found at `--maven-repository-path`, then tries to upload them all one by one.
 On subsequent runs, it uses this database to only upload newly found artifacts (if any).

 ## Usage